RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 # Case_Fixers_Depp_Heard_Influence_Witnesses
-<b>Influence Effects & Hollywood Fixers on Amber Heard and 3rd Parties, Society, Organizations, Experts, Witnesses
+<b>Influence Effects & Hollywood Fixers on Amber Heard and Witnesses, Experts, 3rd Parties, Society, Organizations
 <br> - Open-Source Documents - Amici Organizations Filings, Official Records, & Unseen Information</b>

 <b><a href="https://github.com/RescueSocialTech/Amber_Heard_Influence_Operations/blob/main/101722%20order%20-%20grant%20writ%20of%20mandamus%20-%201176-22-4.pdf">Official Records of the Amber Heard Case were Opened in October 2022 to 3rd Parties with a Mandamus Order</a> from the Court of Appeals Judges which is an essential part of due process and Legal Rights.</b>